N-Vlahovic/async-exp/README.md

 `[INPUT_A_1, INPUT_A_2, ..., INPUT_A_N]`.
 For any two `(INPUT_A_I, INPUT_A_J)`,
 the execution of FullService will be independent, i.e. `FullService(INPUT_A_I)` and `FullService(INPUT_A_J)` can be executed asynchronously.

+Hence our task boils down to calling `FullService` asynchronously iterating over all `INPUT_A_I; I=1,...N` while maintaining the synchronicity of internal calls within `FullService`.